The questions that go unasked

 The Outcome

-A framing conversation is a structured 30–45 minute session — no obligation, no pre-prepared pitch.
+A framing conversation is a structured 30–45 minute session.
+No obligation, no pre-prepared pitch.
 Just space to think clearly about the question your organisation is sitting with.

 An independent analytical practice built to help Police Organisations understand what shapes their relationship with the communities they serve, particularly Black communities.